 When to go: The best time to visit Oman would be October-March.
 Temperatures are still quite warm, but not quite as scorching as their summer months.

-If you're interested in visiting any of these hot destinations, our Travel Advisors specialize in custom vacations and have first hand knowledge and advice to provide.
+If you're interested in visiting any of these hot destinations, our Travel Advisors specialize in customizable vacations and have first hand knowledge and advice to provide from years of travelling experience.